openshift-cs/rosaworkshop/OSD3.11/10-deployment-1.md

   ...
 ```
 #### 1. Create a project
-Create a new project for us to work in.
+Create a new project for us to work in for this part.
+Let's call is `ostoy-s2i`.
+You can create a new project by running `oc new-project ostoy-s2i`.

 #### 2. Add Secret to OpenShift